Processoriented/airbnb-bot/README.md

 `$ docker ps`
 You should see `airbnbbot_zeppelin` and `airbnbbot_mongodb` listed.

 * Confirm that Zeppelin is running by opening the web interface: http://localhost:8080/
+  * Click on the **Notebook** dropdown
+  * Click on **Zeppelin Tutorial**
+  * Click on **Basic Features (Spark)**
+  * You will see a list of interpreters.
+They are fine--click the "Save" button.
+  * Each section is called a "Paragraph" and contains a play button.
+In the first paragraph, click the play button.
+  * If that seems to work, click the play button for the next paragraph, and so on.
+Make sure you wait for each paragraph to finish before running the next paragraph.
 * Confirm that MongoDB is running:
 `$ docker exec -it airbnbbot_mongodb_1 mongo` (This opens a MongoDB shell on your MongoDB docker container)
 `> show dbs` (Show databases if you're curious)